-- Risk 1: Products or sub-products of animal origin, that were enhanced through physical and chemical processes that, jointly with the final product, do not allow pathogenic agents for animal or human health risk.
-Neither a Sanitary Import Permit (SIP), nor an export Sanitary Certificate is required to enter the country. - Risk 2: Animal products or sub-products that were enhanced through physical and chemical processes that diminish the transport of pathogenic agents against human or animal health.
-Original export Sanitary Certificate is required.
+- Risk Level 1: Products or sub-products of animal origin that were enhanced through physical and chemical processes that, jointly with the final product, do not allow pathogenic agents for animal or human health risk.
+Neither sanitary import permits (SIP) nor export sanitary certificates are required to enter the country.
+SENASA reserves the authority to inspect the products as needed. - Risk Level 2: Animal products or sub-products that were enhanced through physical and chemical processes that diminish the transport of pathogenic agents against human or animal health.
+The original export sanitary certificate is required.
 This must be issued according to the specific sanitary requirements.
-The SIP is not necessary. - Risk 3: Animal products or sub-products whose production process does not guarantee the destruction of pathogenic agents for human or animal health.
-The original export Sanitary Certificate is required, as is the SIP. - Risk 4: Primary products of animal origin.
-The original export Sanitary Certificate is required as is the SIP. - Risk 5: Animals, sub products of animal origin, and reproductive material considered a high risk for pathogenic agents.
-The original export Sanitary Certificate is required as is the SIP.
+The SIP is not necessary.
+The product will be inspected upon arrival. - Risk Level 3: Animal products or sub-products whose production process does not guarantee the destruction of pathogenic agents for human or animal health.
+The original export sanitary certificate is required, as is the SIP. - Risk Level 4: Primary products of animal origin.
+The original export sanitary certificate is required as is the SIP. - Risk Level 5: Animals, sub products of animal origin, and reproductive material considered high risk pathogenic agents.
+The original export sanitary certificate is required as is the SIP.

-SENASA will inspect all the products considered in Risk levels 2 to 5.
-SENASA will inspect products from Risk level 1 if they are considered relevant.
+SENASA will inspect all the products considered in risk category level two through five.
+It will also inspect products from risk category level one if considered necessary.